Arc Flash PPE Clothing Explained

 Arc flash PPE clothing comes in various configurations to suit different risk levels and work environments.
 Here's a breakdown of the typical components:

-- Jackets and Pants: Two-piece jacket and pants combinations offer flexibility and can be used in conjunction with other FR clothing for targeted protection.
+Jackets and Pants: Two-piece jackets and pants combinations offer flexibility and can be used in conjunction with other FR clothing for targeted protection.

-- Hoodies: These hooded garments provide additional head and neck protection, particularly important for tasks where overhead hazards exist.
+Hoodies: These hooded garments offer additional protection for the head and neck, particularly important in tasks where overhead hazards are present.

 Selecting the Right Arc Flash PPE: A Closer Look at Ratings